microformats/microformats-parser/README.md

 Parse microformats for `lang` attributes.
 This will include `lang` on microformats and `e-*` properties where available.

 These are sourced from the element themselves, a parent microformat, the HTML document or a meta tag.

+#### `collapseWhitespace`

+When parsing microformats for text content, the all consecutive whitespace is collapsed into a single space.

 ## Contributing